 Passive contextual elements

 As already mentioned, passive objects (contextual elements) are a MAS unit of analysis.
-In its methodological scope, they are assumed passive because agents (urban key agents) are the core activators/exploiters of their agency.
-More precisely, such category is not about the individual objects, but rather brings up sets of elements, factors and circumstances that, once united, become the basis for action.
+In its methodological scope, they are assumed passive because agents (key urban agents) are the core activators/exploiters of their agency.
+More precisely, this category is not about the individual objects, but rather brings up sets of elements, factors and circumstances that, once united, become the basis for action.
 Thus, this interpretation already reveals its future oriented span.

 1global and local simultaneously